isomerpages/moe-poiching/_cca/Performing Arts/Dance.md

 description: ""
 third_nav_title: Performing Arts
 ---
-At Poi Ching Dance, we explore a variety of dance genres – from contemporary to street dance, to the foundation of our CCA, Chinese Dance.
+In Poi Ching Dance CCA, we explore a variety of dance genres – from contemporary to street dance, to the foundation of our CCA, Chinese Dance.

 Through dance, we look into ourselves and explore ways to express our thoughts and beliefs.